UPGON/cenfind/docs/source/api.rst

 Structures
 ----------

-These objects are representation of the different organelles to be detected.
+These objects represent the different organelles to be detected.

 .. automodule:: cenfind.core.structures
     :members: